We are open: MON to FRI 10AM – 5PM / SAT 10AM – 4PM

 • Steel: Apply rust-resistant coating annually

 Outdoor furniture design increasingly focuses on sustainability and innovation.
-Recycled materials, eco-friendly coatings, and modular designs are gaining popularity.
-Expect to see more hybrid materials that combine the strengths of multiple options.
+As a result, recycled materials, eco-friendly coatings, and modular designs are gaining popularity.
+Moreover, expect to see more hybrid materials that combine the strengths of multiple options.

 Before you buy, explore: